 The story of the Hemond case is really three stories in one: the first, and perhaps most important, is the story of two amazing people, Michael and Tracey Hemond.
 The second story is of a major corporation that ignored safety risks and failed to take any responsibility for its conduct.
 The third story is of the tireless energy, investment of money and resources, and an unwavering commitment to our clients at Berman & Simmons.
 Without that commitment and a team approach by the entire firm, we could not have overcome the odds that seemed, at times, insurmountable.

-In the summer of 2009, my partner, John Sedgewick, and I traveled to Burlington to meet Mike and Tracey for the first time.
+In the summer of 2009, fellow attorney John Sedgewick, and I traveled to Burlington to meet Mike and Tracey for the first time.
 Berman & Simmons had been contacted to evaluate this case, after other lawyers declined to pursue it because they thought it was unwinnable.
 Mike had been working as an electrical utility lineman in September 2006, when he was badly injured at an electrical substation in northern Vermont while opening a switch on a high-voltage power line.
 At the time Mike opened the switch, there was too much electrical current running through the line for the switch to handle.
 Electricity jumped through the air and into a vertical operating pipe that ran down the utility pole into a metal cabinet near where Mike was standing.
 Mike’s left elbow struck the cabinet, and electricity coursed through his body, narrowly missing his heart, burning off the skin along one flank and charring both of his feet and legs.
 Ultimately, Mike required amputations of both legs.
 The incident was devastating to Mike and Tracey, their family, and their community.
 He was known as a hard-working family man, an avid outdoorsman, and youth sports coach.